Tecumseh, Oklahoma: History

-In 1903 the Atchison, Topeka and Santa Fe Railway began serving Tecumseh's surrounding agricultural region, in which cotton was the main crop.
+Railroads first arrived in 1896, when the Tecumseh Railway built a line in from Shawnee.
+This trackage, acquired by the Choctaw, Oklahoma and Gulf Railroad, was extended to Asher in 1902, and was later owned by the Rock Island.
+In 1903, the Atchison, Topeka and Santa Fe Railway began serving Tecumseh's surrounding agricultural region, in which cotton was the main crop.
+Tecumseh was linked to Shawnee, Oklahoma by the Shawnee-Tecumseh Traction Co. in 1906, but ending in 1927.

 Cotton production dropped in the 1920s because of depressed prices and a boll weevil infestation.
 The population declined for a time after 1930, because many townspeople moved away to earn a living elsewhere.

-In 2002, the Supreme Court of the United States evaluated whether it was lawful to require students from Tecumseh schools to take drug tests in order to participate in extracurricular activities.
+In 2002, the Supreme Court of the United States evaluated whether requiring students from Tecumseh schools to take drug tests to participate in extracurricular activities was constitutional.
 In a 5–4 decision, the court ruled that the tests were allowable in Board of Education v.
 Earls.

 2010 tornado

 On Monday May 10, 2010, the city was struck by an EF3 tornado.
-The city's southeast side sustained the most damage, with several homes along East Highland Street were severely damaged or destroyed.
+The city's southeast side sustained the most damage, and several homes along East Highland Street were severely damaged or destroyed.
 Three churches were also damaged.
 The tornado was the first to strike the town since the May 17, 1981, tornado that hit the rural southern part of the town and was the first tornado to go through the city proper since records have been kept in 1950.